Image showing that majority of previous champions don't come back on their own

 Great saying.
 But apologies, Richard, that’s terrible advice for B2B sales.

-We’ve been fortunate to work with some best-in-class SaaS brand.
+We've worked with category-leading SaaS companies.
 And one question we often hear is:

 We have strong NPS scores.
 Our customers love us.
 They’ll always bring us to their next company.
 Why do we need to know when they change jobs?